collapsed-stacks/startups/questions/3020/start-ups-and-work-life-balance.md

 - posted by: [Laxiton6893](https://stackexchange.com/users/2181902/laxiton6893) on 2015-01-16
 - score: 0

-<p>No. Its a stressful job and it should be.
+No. Its a stressful job and it should be.
 The thing you need to understand that as a founder the startup is what you do.
 It comes down to time working and time you are taking a break from it and recharging to go back to work.
 Its good to have a supporting family and group of friends who understand what you do and support you.
-If you really believe in your work, then you really do not think about it much at all. </p>
+If you really believe in your work, then you really do not think about it much at all.

-<p>For me, most of my stress comes from frustration at how slow things can move. </p>
+For me, most of my stress comes from frustration at how slow things can move.